pandeliskirpoglou/SE---Lab-Assignment-2/seip2020_practical_assignments/SourceCodeAnalyzer/README.md

 ### Metrics Exporter

-In the metrics exporter part of the module I used the Factory on Strategy pattern for the following reasons:
+In the metrics exporter part of the module (classes : MetricsExporterFactory, MetricsExporter, CSVExporter, JSONExporter) I used the Factory on Strategy pattern for the following reasons:
 * Separations of concerns - The instantiation of JSON and CSV classes are separated and done in the factory
 * Flexibility - It is easy to extend the function by adding a new type withoud affecting the client

 ### Code Analyzer

 In the code analyzer funtcion I used a facade class and combined the rest with a bridge strategy for the following reasons:
-* Facade - Easy to hide functonality of the project and let the client perform actions using just one method providing a simple interface
+* Facade (AnalyzerFacade) - Easy to hide functonality of the project and let the client perform actions using just one method providing a simple interface.
+Making any types of changes under the files of the facade has no affect on the client.
-* Bridge - Types of metrics and types of analyzing types can vary independently so adding a new metric does has no affects on FileLocation and has few affects on analyzer type, adding an analyzer type has no affect on the Metrics.
+* Bridge (Metrics (+LOC,NOC,NOM) - FileLocation (+Local,Web) - AnalyzerType (+Strcomp,Regex))- Types of metrics and types of analyzing types can vary independently so adding a new metric does has no affects on FileLocation and has few affects on analyzer type, adding an analyzer type has no affect on the Metrics.
+Metrics serves an abstract class for the metrics that can be added.
+AnalyzerType serves as the interface of the analyzer types.
+FileLocation serves as the interface of the possible file store locations.

 ## Dependencies